cynthianekesa/MLOP_Summative/README.md

 * Navigate to the **/ webapp** directory

-* Run ** ** on the terminal to build a docker container
+* Run **docker build -t waste-model .** on the terminal to build a docker container

-* Run ** ** on the terminal to run the docker container so as to create a docker image
+* Run **docker run -p 800:80 waste-model** on the terminal to run the docker container so as to create a docker image

-* Navigate to the application at ** **
+* Click on the URL created so as to access docker image on the localhost **http://127.0.0.1.800**
+    * On creating a docker image the display of my website was a bit spoilt.
+This is something to look into next time.

-* Alternatively, push the docker image to the docker hub for easier scalability
+* Alternatively, push the docker image to the docker hub so as to access the image url that can be shared across teams.

-* Or host the website on your cloud service of choice
+* Or host the docker image/ website on your cloud service of choice

-* Link to hosted website
+* Link to hosted docker image on docker hub:  https://hub.docker.com/r/cynthianekesa/waste-model

 # Locust Flooding